 Client Spotlight: Watford Community Housing

-When Watford Community Housing’s employees gave only a 3/5 satisfaction score, the organisation dug deeper to find that employees didn’t have a full grasp on their benefits package, highlighting additional gaps in Watford’s learning and development programme.
+When Watford Community Housing’s employees gave only a 3/5 satisfaction score, the organization dug deeper to find that employees didn’t have a full grasp on their benefits package, highlighting additional gaps in Watford’s learning and development program.

 After working with Reward Gateway subject matter experts, WCH launched its very first people strategy to improve employee engagement, increase the understanding of recognition and boost participation in training sessions.
-WCH revamped its recognition programme and introduced ‘Thank You Thursdays,’ which encourage peer-to-peer recognition aligned to the organisation’s core values.
+WCH revamped its recognition program and introduced “Thank You Thursdays,” which encourage peer-to-peer recognition aligned to the organization’s core values.
 It also brought transparency to its benefits package by bringing everything into their one-stop shop platform, where employees could find everything on offer all in one place.

 Learning and development also got a face lift – line managers collaborated with leadership to construct the right kinds of training to offer employees, and everything, both mandatory and supplementary, is also hosted in the mobile-friendly platform that allows staff members to log in anywhere, anytime.